Mentors on the Mic

 I am an Actress and Host of Mentors on the Mic podcast.
 I interview incredible people in the Entertainment industry about how they started and how they moved up.
 My guests include Showrunner and Co-Creator Marta Kauffman (Friends, Grace & Frankie), Actor/Director Tony Goldwyn (Scandal), Writers, Producers, Agents, and more.
 I also create bonus episodes that help those in the industry with practical skills and tips.
 The community I am building is a mixture of Mentors and Mentees who want to help each other get ahead.

-In this episode, we talk about:
+In this episode, we talk about all things ACTORS including:

 Guest: